Azure/azure-documentdb-hadoop/README.md

 ##Need Help?

 Be sure to check out the Microsoft Azure [Developer Forums on MSDN](https://social.msdn.microsoft.com/forums/azure/en-US/home?forum=AzureDocumentDB) or the [Developer Forums on Stack Overflow](http://stackoverflow.com/questions/tagged/azure-documentdb) if you have trouble with the provided code.
+Also, check out our [tutorial](http://azure.microsoft.com/en-us/documentation/articles/documentdb-run-hadoop-with-hdinsight/) for more information.

 ##Contribute Code or Provide Feedback